11 Email Marketing Examples to Save for Later

 If a customer isn’t sure how one of their products can benefit them, they won’t buy.
 After all, no one wants to spend money on something they can’t use.

-Sephora understands this hesitation, and addresses it by sending free video tutorials for their latest products.
+Sephora understands this hesitation, and addresses it by sending free video tutorials for their latest products, which is why they made our list of the best email marketing examples.

 If a subscriber is interested in a product, but not sure how they’d use it, Sephora’s videos answer that question so their email recipients can confidently buy.